zhangbiao2009/blog/cm9fbe80n000c0ajm4qrn5rzp.md

 * **Performance Characteristic**: Highly efficient for many connections with minimal activity

-Both the C++ version and the Go version can handle tens of thousands of connections (the C10K problem).
-However, the C++ version uses less memory per connection because it doesn't have a goroutine stack.
+Both the C++ and Go versions can handle tens of thousands of connections (the C10K problem), but the C++ implementation requires significantly more code (~400 LOC vs ~100 LOC) and is considerably more difficult to understand for those unfamiliar with epoll.
+However, the C++ version consumes less memory per connection by eliminating goroutine stacks and reduces scheduling overhead.
+If strictly high performance is required, this approach may be worth considering.

 ## **Conclusion**